sarah27h/feed-reader/README.md

 ## Instructions

-    - To run test open index.html file in your browser.
+    - To run the tests open index.html file in your browser.
-    - To view and edit tests open jasmine folder -> spec folder -> feedreader.js file.
+    - To view and edit the tests open jasmine folder -> spec folder -> feedreader.js file.
-    - To vie and edit js code of project open -> js folder -> app.js file.
+    - To view and edit js code of project open -> js folder -> app.js file.

 ## Code sources